June 24

 - 1916:

 - The leading Robins sweep a doubleheader against the Giants at Ebbets Field, winning 6 - 4 and 5 - 4.
-Casey Stengel is the hero in the opener, going 3-for-4.
+Casey Stengel is the hero in the opener, going 3 for 4.

 - The Red Sox sweep two from the A's, winning 3 - 2 and taking the night cap, 7 - 3 behind Carl Mays.
 Mays also saves the opener for Dutch Leonard.